juliano-torquato-medcof/memory-game-api/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License

-This project is licensed under the ISC License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-For support, please open an issue in the GitHub repository or contact the maintainers.

 ## 🙏 Acknowledgments

 - Express.js team for the amazing framework
 - MongoDB team for the robust database
-- Bun team for the blazing fast runtime
 - All contributors who have helped shape this project